-In order to understand the ocean and what lies beneath, ancient civilizations created mythical sea creatures in an attempt to explain some of the unexplainable phenomenon happening in and around these large bodies of water.
+To understand the ocean and what lies beneath, ancient civilizations created mythical sea creatures in an attempt to explain some of the unexplainable phenomena happening in and around these large bodies of water.

 Many of the myths and superstitions connected to these mythical sea creatures have existed for centuries, if not millenniums.

 Because the Earth is covered by roughly 2/3 of water, some have said that the ocean holds many secrets.

 At times the weather is unpredictable and many a sailor has lost their life to the strength of the sea.

 Even inland lakes and some rivers can be lethal leaving some to perish as a result of the water’s unpredictable fury.

 In light of the mystery of these bodies of water, what follows is a snapshot of 50 of the most well-known mythical sea creatures.

 Top 50 Mythical Sea Creature List: